-I graduated from University of Galway with an Honours degree in Physiology.
-I then went onto study for a post-graduate diploma and MSc in Human Nutrition and Dietetics at University of Ulster Coleraine.
+Marion graduated from the University of Galway with an Honours degree in Physiology, followed by a Postgraduate Diploma and MSc in Human Nutrition and Dietetics from the University of Ulster, Coleraine.

 Irritable Bowel Syndrome (IBS)